 Experience the full spectrum of incredible colours across the distinctly different landscapes of North Queensland on this breathtaking 5hr helicopter journey.
 See the ground below shift from the lush green of tropical rainforests to a deep red orange of the ‘outback’ as you fly South from Cairns, crossing the Great Dividing Range before turning west to Undara.
 Enjoy a volcanic tour and lunch at Undara, before flying further south to check out Blencoe Falls and Wallaman Falls – the tallest single drop waterfall in the Southern Hemisphere.
 The landscape changes again to a brilliant azure-blue as you fly north back to Cairns over the tropical Hinchinbrook, Dunk, Frankland and Fitzroy Islands, that shine like green beacons against the immense blue of the Coral Sea.

-Undara Lava Tubes & Cobbold Gorge 4 Day Tour - Cairns
+Undara Tour & Cobbold Gorge 4 Day Tour - Cairns

 - Departs From: Cairns